suffolklibraries/sljekyll/_events/woodbridge-2019-12-07-elf-on-the-shelf.md

 breadcrumb: y
 ---

 Children are invited to find all the elves in the library (donated by local schools and businesses)!
-Pick up a form as you come in, fill it in, and receive a small treat when you've finished.
+Pick up a form as you come in, fill it in with the elves' names, and receive a small treat when you've finished.